First steps

 2. Follow the GTM standard web page installation instructions.

-To set up Google Analytics 4 (GA4) with Google Tag Manager (GTM):
+To set up Google Analytics 4 (GA4) in Google Tag Manager (GTM):

 1. Follow steps 1 to 6 described in the Setting up GA4 script for a website section.